rlugojr/linkurious-enterprise-manual/first-visualization/README.md

 This section of the manual and the following chapters are based on a dataset coming from [Crunchbase](http://www.crunchbase.com/).
 Crunchbase is a popular website that tracks the start-up ecosystem, especially companies and investors.

 We have used Crunchbase to create a graph database of approximatively 75 000 nodes and 250 000 edges.
-From this we have then created a subset of to focus on French companies only.
-It contains 1855 nodes and 3566 relationships.
+From this we have then created a subset of to focus on San Francisco Bay Area companies only.
+It contains 14 863 nodes and 47 090 relationships.
 This graph contains 4 types of nodes:
 * cities
 * companies
 * investors